ujw0l/js-masonry/README.md

   </a>
 </p>

-> Vanilla Js library to  lay elements in masonry grid in optimal positions and ehich auto adjusts margin between bricks based on residual space
+> Vanilla Js library to  lay elements in masonry grid in optimal positions and which auto adjusts margin between bricks based on residual space

 ### 🏠 [Homepage](https://ujw0l.github.io/js-masonry)